 When you do finally stretch out, your sheets are your primary point of contact, so surely they should also be the best that money can buy.
 Italian luxury fashion brand Fendi understands.
 Through their Fendi Casa imprint, they produce a Royal Egyptian cotton sheet set, for the “ultimate in luxury.”
 It will only cost you $2,670 at Saks 5th Avenue.

 Of course, you can’t sink into your sheets like you would a plush down comforter, which you will need.
-Matouk, literally, has you covered.
+Matouk has you covered.
 The Matouk Edelweiss Silk King Comforter is comprised of 95% sustainably harvested Icelandic eiderdown.
-When these Nordic ducks naturally shed their feathers, they’re carefully collected and wrapped in silk, so you can rest comfortably, and for only $16,115.
+When these Nordic ducks naturally shed their feathers; carefully collected and wrapped in silk, so you can rest comfortably, and for only $16,115.

 Of course, a bedroom is not only a place to sleep but a place to relax, unwind, maybe even get lost in a book.
 But you can’t go about putting your novel on the floor next to your gilded bed – that wouldn’t be right, would it?
 You’d need a pair of dignified, quite expensive night tables to match.
 In today’s market, the most expensive and pedigreed night tables are likely to be antiques, like this semi-pair of French 19th Century Louis XV Style Marquetry and Gilt-Bronze Commodes, currently on offer at 1stdibs for a very reasonable $47,450.
 The perfect resting places for that Flaubert, Proust, or even your café au lait.

 It should be noted that the above items cover the basics, the essentials on your journey down the road of unprecedented comforts.
-In the world’s most luxurious bedroom you may also choose to spend your some of your boundless wealth on a chandelier, a Persian rug, Fine Art, an antique vanity, a meticulously hand carved armoire, one or more famous designer chairs, and more.
-Not to mention your custom closets, the fine clothing therein, and the beautiful bounty of finery that you could fill a master bathroom with.
+In the world’s most luxurious bedroom, you may also choose to spend some of your boundless wealth on a chandelier, a Persian rug, Fine Art, an antique vanity, a meticulously hand-carved armoire, one or more famous designer chairs, and more.
+Not to mention your custom closets; fine clothing therein, and the beautiful bounty of finery that you could fill a master bathroom with.
 First things first, as they say.

-But in terms of your hypothetical bedroom, as is, you’ve done quite well.
-At the end of the day, when glancing casually at the final bill, you’ve managed to invest a total $10,873,230 in your own comfort, sleep, and peace of mind.
+But in terms of your hypothetical bedroom, as-is, you’ve done quite well.
+At the end of the day, when glancing casually at the final bill, you’ve managed to invest a total of $10,873,230 in your comfort, sleep, and peace of mind.
 So all in all, money well spent.